-Lochaber Hall is a rather nondescript looking building, easy to ignore as one goes past, squeezed in between Edwardian and late Victorian housing; but on Thursday 7 May like thousands of other halls, community centres, schools and other buildings it takes on great importance – it is a General Election Polling Station.
+Lochaber Hall is a rather nondescript looking building, easy to ignore as one goes past, squeezed in between Edwardian and late Victorian housing; but on election days, like thousands of other halls, community centres, schools and other buildings it takes on great importance – it is a Polling Station.

 It looks like a church hall because that is exactly what is was; it was built in 1910 as the church hall for Holy Trinity in Glenton Road – quarter of a mile away on the other side of Lee High Road.
 The Hall was built on some of the last bits of farming in the area – Manor Nursery, the nursery had been built as kitchen gardens around 1800 by the then owner of the Manor House, Sir Francis Baring, its collection of fruit trees was described in 1882 as ‘one of the best on this side of London’.
 Some of its boundary walls predate its current usage.